Skip to main content

 You will have the opportunity to undertake a work placement during the first year of your course.
 This can take place at an outside organisation such as a charity, or with one of our in-house NHS clinics.
 These include anxiety, speech and language therapy, and dementia.
 Alternatively, you can volunteer as a research assistant on a range of projects within the Department.

-During your final year, you can opt to spend a term studying at a university abroad.
+During your final year, you can opt to spend a semester studying at a university abroad.
 We have links with many European institutions, as well as places further afield including locations in Australia, USA and Canada.

 Entry requirements A Level ABB